WBPX-TV: Pax and Ion ownership

 On February 27, 2021, Qubo, Ion Plus and Ion Shop ceased broadcasting, and WBPX-TV's second and fourth subchannels switched to Ion Mystery and Bounce TV; concurrently, WDPX-TV replaced Ion Plus with Court TV.
 This change was as part of the acquisition of Ion by the E. W. Scripps Company, which already owned a suite of diginets.
 The QVC and HSN subchannels were switched on July 1 to new multicast networks from Scripps, Defy TV and TrueReal, as part of their launch in 92 percent of the United States, with the Ion transmitters as their primary carriers.
+The two new channels' programs combined as Defy TV in March 2023, and Defy was replaced nationwide with Ion Plus on July 1, 2024.

-Technical information
+Technical information and subchannels

-Subchannels
+WBPX-TV and WDPX-TV transmit using WBPX-TV's spectrum from a tower on Parmenter Road in Hudson, Massachusetts.

-The stations' digital signals are multiplexed:
+WPXG-TV and WYDN transmit using WPXG-TV's spectrum from a tower on Fort Mountain near Epsom, New Hampshire.

 One channel on each multiplex is devoted to the channel-sharing stations: WDPX-TV (58.1 Grit) on the WBPX-TV multiplex and WYDN (48.1 Daystar) on the WPXG-TV multiplex.

 Analog-to-digital conversion

 WBPX-TV shut down its analog signal, over UHF channel 68 (removed from television use after the transition), on April 16, 2009.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 32.
+The station's digital signal continued to broadcast on its pre-transition UHF channel 32, using virtual channel 68.